gvwilson/sensibleadventures/iffy/iffy.md

 who didn't realize how empty their rich, idle lives were until they met the right person, who was inevitably a poor but honest sailor.
-The books were churned out by a core in Rothera that had spent the war crafting disinformation for rebel bots.
+The sims were churned out by a core in Rothera that had spent the war crafting inspirational propaganda for soldiers and civilians.
 Their implausibility and steamy dialogue only added to the thrill Iffy felt whenever she managed to get an hour alone with Aunt Naggie's tablet.